DeviousMalcontent/galaxy-integration-rclone/README.md

 ## Features: (To be implemented...)
 - Store your own games on a cloud based service (Microsoft OneDrive, Dropbox, Google Drive etc.) and access them via the GOG client, (See https://rclone.org/#providers for more details on available service providers...)
 - Owned games are expected to be stored in a folder on your cloud storage provider making them easier to manage.
 - Specify a folder when enabling the plugin.
 Multiple folders containing files can be setup (separated by semicolon ";".
-Ie "c:\DOSBOX;d:\MOREDOSBOX")
+Ie "c:\RcloneGameLibraryPath\;d:\MoreRcloneGameLibraryPath")
 - Only Windows is supported.

 ## Background